The Jewish Presence in the New World

 Barbados lost its last native Jew in 1921.

-For others, like the original Bolivans, unable to follow Biblical edicts precisely meant they didn't follow them at all.
+For others, like the original Bolivians, unable to follow Biblical edicts precisely meant they didn't follow them at all.

-The fact was that in some regions, i.e. Jamaica, following Torah as best as they could in the circumstances was how they did it.
-Hence the community lasted well into the 1970s.
-In Boliva, demanding one either perform precisely or not at all led to not at all.
+In some regions, i.e. Jamaica, following Torah as best as they could in the circumstances was how they did it.
+They couldn't cling to strict practices, so did the best they could, which is why the community has lasted until this day.
+Unlike Bolivia, where the demand one either perform precisely or not at all led to not at all.

 Tragically, few people in Europe knew how well Jews lived in the New World; (not just America) and could have left Germany in the 1930s if they had only known there was a place to go.